 © 2013 Attorney Farhad Sethna

 About the author: Attorney Farhad Sethna has practiced law for over 20 years.
 Since 1996, he has been an adjunct professor of Immigration Law at the University of Akron, School of Law, in Akron, Ohio.
+He is a frequent speaker at Continuing Legal Education and professional development seminars on various immigration-related topics.
 His practice is limited to immigration and small business.
 With offices in Akron and Dover, Ohio, Attorney Sethna represents clients in all types of immigration cases.
 Our number is: (330)-384-8000.
 Please send your general immigration questions to AttorneySethna@immigration-america.com.
 We will try to answer as many questions as possible.

 This is only general legal information.
 Please consult a qualified immigration attorney for advice on your specific case.